 Start note: Favio Vazquez made a great job in his article about it with a lot of charts and showing that in modern Machine Learning approach with the tools that we currently have the problems of replication and methodology are being tackled.

-It’s becoming a great trend: Some researcher has some criticism about Machine Learning and they start to do some cherry picking (fallacy of incomplete evidence) in potential issues start with statements like “We have a problem in Machine Learning and the results it’s not reproducible“, “Machine Learning doesn’t work“, “Artificial intelligence faces reproducibility crisis“, “AI researchers allege that machine learning is alchemy“ and boom: we have click bait, rant, bashing and a never-ending spiral of non-construcive critcism.
+It’s becoming a great trend: Some researcher has some criticism about Machine Learning and they start to do some cherry picking (fallacy of incomplete evidence) in potential issues start with statements like “We have a problem in Machine Learning and the results it’s not reproducible”, “Machine Learning doesn’t work”, “Artificial intelligence faces reproducibility crisis”, “AI researchers allege that machine learning is alchemy” and boom: we have click bait, rant, bashing and a never-ending spiral of non-construcive critcism.
 Afterward this researcher get some spotlights in public debate about Machine Learning, goes to CNN to give some interviews and becomes a “reference in issues in Machine Learning”.

 Right now it’s time for Ms. Allen do the following question/statement “Can we trust scientific discoveries made using machine learning?” where she brings good arguments for the debate, but I think she misses the point to 1) not bring any solution/proposal and 2) the statement itself its too abroad and obvious that can be applied in any science field.